cambaughn/inkling/README.md

 1. Navigate to [chrome://extensions/](chrome://extensions/)
 1. Turn on the "Developer mode" toggle switch in the top right of the window
 1. Click the "Load unpacked" button in top left of the window
-1. Go to the `react-content-script` directory and select the `dist` directory to load the extension
+1. Go to the `inkling` directory and select the `dist` directory to load the extension
-1. Navigate to https://blank.org/ to see the Content Script React app
+1. Navigate to YouTube to see the Content Script React app in action
-1. Go to extensions and click "React TypeScript Chrome Extension" to see the Popup React app
+1. Go to extensions and click "Inkling" to see the Popup React app

 ## [Popup](https://developer.chrome.com/docs/extensions/mv3/user_interface/#popup)